kyma-project/btp-manager/README.md

 ## Uninstallation

-To uninstall SAP BTP Service Operator, run the following commands:
+To uninstall the SAP BTP service operator, run the following commands:
 ```sh
 kubectl delete -f https://github.com/kyma-project/btp-manager/releases/latest/download/btp-operator-default-cr.yaml
 kubectl delete -f https://github.com/kyma-project/btp-manager/releases/latest/download/btp-manager.yaml
 ```

-## Read more
+## Read More

 If you want to provide new features for BTP Manager, visit the [`contributor`](./docs/contributor) folder.
 You will find detailed information on BTP Manager's: